abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 - By default, it exposes servers running on localhost inside the VM to the host system, so manual testing of web apps is trivial.

 Some minor cons:
 - Mount points inside the VM are configured only through the YAML file.
-I did not find a way to set them using only the CLI.
+I didn't find a way to set them using only the CLI.
 - Egress control is still unsolved.
-You have to decide how to restrict outgoing HTTP requests yourself: local proxies, `/etc/hosts`, or something else.
+You have to figure out how to restrict outgoing HTTP requests yourself: local proxies, `/etc/hosts`, or something else.

 ### My Lima setup

-Conceptually, I ended up creating one VM for all projects that live under a single directory on my host machine, such as `/path/to/Projects`.
+In my setup, I ended up creating one VM for all projects that live under a single directory on my host machine, such as `/path/to/Projects`.

 I tried a VM per project, but it wasn't convenient because I sometimes want to add more directories to the agent's context.
 I also don't see much value in that level of granularity when git worktrees already cover parallel work on different features in the same project.

 So I have one development VM where I mount all my projects and my skills directory.
-I intentionally don't share full agent config directories, such as `~/.claude` or `~/.codex`; I keep them local inside the VM.
+I intentionally don't share full agent config directories, such as `~/.claude` or `~/.codex`; I keep them inside the VM.

-I've created my own custom [startup script](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) with a few useful system dependencies.
+I created a custom [startup script](https://github.com/abogoyavlensky/agents/blob/master/sandbox/agent.yaml) with a few useful system dependencies.
 It installs [mise](https://mise.jdx.dev/), so I can add tools conveniently inside the VM, plus Homebrew on Linux, a few popular coding agents, and some shell aliases.

 You can start from scratch with any official Lima template, customize your own, or try my template linked above.